-The Commission has a small team of experienced educators who raise awareness about equal opportunity and human rights and promote the adoption of best practice models though:
+The Commission has a small team of experienced Community Education Officers who raise awareness about equal opportunity and human rights and legal obligations and promote the adoption of best practice models through:

 - Organisational training

 - Community education on equal opportunity and human rights

 - Working with stakeholder groups on specific projects

 - Community development work with communities that have specific needs, such as new and emerging migrant and refugee groups

 - A Service Delivery Agreement with the Commonwealth Department of Infrastructure and Regional Development to build capacity and provide community education training for the residents of the Indian Ocean Territories (IOT).

 Training which is provided on a fee for service basis is in two categories.
 Mixed profile training is where courses are publicly advertised and participants may come from a range of organisations.
 Customised training is where an organisation requests a course exclusively for its staff and the course is adapted to meet the needs of the organisation.

 Requests for fee for service training increased to 52 sessions in the 2016-17 year compared to the previous year’s total of 36 sessions.
 Participants in mixed profile training and organisation training have been from the public sector, private enterprise and community organisations.